OctaviusLeo/ai-sim-rl-cartpole/README.md

 **Multi-seed evaluation**: Evaluate across multiple seeds with aggregated statistics and 95% confidence intervals.

 **Saved evaluation results**: Use `--save-results` to export evaluation metrics to JSON.

+## Configuration System

+**Config file support**: Define all training hyperparameters in YAML or JSON files for clean, version-controlled experiments.

+**CLI override mechanism**: Load a config file and selectively override parameters via command-line arguments.

+**Automatic config saving**: Every training run saves its complete configuration to `config.json` in the run directory.

+**Reproducible runs**: Use `reproduce.py` to exactly recreate any previous training run from its saved config.

+**Example configs provided**: `configs/default.yaml` for standard training and `configs/quick_test.yaml` for rapid iteration.

+**Flexible workflow**: Use config files for base settings and CLI args for quick experiments without editing files.

 ## Evaluation Suite